Yan Gomes Preview, Player Props: Cubs vs. Giants

-On Monday, Yan Gomes (.257 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs face the San Francisco Giants, whose starting pitcher will be Logan Webb.
-First pitch is at 2:20 PM ET.
+Yan Gomes -- with a slugging percentage of .294 in his past 10 games (including no homers) -- will be in action for the Chicago Cubs versus the San Francisco Giants, with Ryan Walker on the mound, on September 5 at 7:40 PM ET.

-In his last game he had a hitless showing (0-for-1) against the Reds.
+In his most recent appearance, he strung together two hits (going 2-for-3 with a double and an RBI) against the Giants.

 Yan Gomes Game Info & Props vs. the Giants